MrBoomDeveloper/BinactyAndroid/README.md

 ### Plans
 - Gameplay:
   - Advanced bots ai:
+    - Fix movement to the space when player is near of walls
     - Stuck position escaping
     - Try to defense
     - Random glitches to look like a human
     - Random personalities
+  - More maps:
+    - More blocks
+    - More themes
+  - More characters:
-  - More maps
+    - More animations
-  - More characters
+    - More skins
   - Actions (Attack, dash, shoot, heal, super)
   - Effects (Fire, boom and etc.)
   - Sounds (Footsteps, effects and etc.)